anhdtd-vbee/CI_LightGCN_master/README.md

-# Because the paper is underreview, the code is only for peer review.
+# Since the paper is underreview, the code is only for peer review.
 ***This README is the guidience of reproducing CI-LightGCN results.
 Because the evaluation process of CI-LightGCN is a sequential scenes, if you run the code without any mid products it will cost very large time (for data processing, training at each stage, and testing at each stage).
 So we also provide mid products at "https://rec.ustc.edu.cn/share/16d25180-595a-11ec-b406-1baff4e05320" for quickly reproducing.
 Our code can also run without any mid products but with large preparation time.***

 # REQUESMENT